 However, you are definitely putting yourself at a disadvantage.
 So if you're not a fan, learn the basics of the pro game.

 Being able to talk baseball builds a lot of trust with both buyers and sellers.
 Showing you understand the hobby makes it more likely that collectors are willing to trust you.

-Second, even if you’re a huge baseball fan, you still have a lot to learn.
-The business side of baseball cards not only requires you to know about the sport, but also the hobby, the card companies, the history of individual cards, and more!
+Second, even if you're a huge baseball fan, you still have a lot to learn.
+The business side of baseball cards not only requires you to know about the sport, but also the hobby, the card companies, the history of an individual card, and more!